On this page:

 Remedial activities for the Geddes Brook/Ninemile Creek Subsite, which was impacted by sources at the LCP Bridge Street Subsite, were completed in 2014.

 Along the southern shore of the lake, a steel barrier wall and groundwater extraction system have been constructed and are in operation so as to prevent contaminated groundwater from entering the lake from the Semet Residue Ponds, Willis Avenue, and Wastebed B/Harbor Brook Subsites.
-More than 65,000 gallons of free product chlorinated benzenes have been removed, to date, from subsurface soils at the Willis Avenue Subsite using recovery wells and sent off-site for treatment/disposal.
-Treatability studies to evaluate off-site thermal treatment/reuse options to address the Semet residue material are ongoing.
+Approximately 75,000 gallons of free product chlorinated benzenes have been removed, to date, from subsurface soils at the Willis Avenue Subsite using recovery wells and sent off-site for treatment/disposal.

-A remedy for OU2 of the Former-GM IFG Subsite, which includes Ley Creek channel sediments; surface water; and floodplain soils/sediments in the reach from Townline Road to the Route 11 Bridge, was issued by NYSDEC and EPA in 2015.
-The remedy includes excavating approximately 25,000 cubic yards of PCB-contaminated sediment and soil from impacted media; the design of this remedy is underway.
-Excavation to remove PCB-contaminated soil from residential properties adjacent to Upper Ley Creek was conducted between September 2016 and December 2016.
-EPA’s mobile lab was used for soil sample analyses.
+A cleanup remedy for OU2 was selected by NYSDEC and EPA in 2015.
+The remedy includes excavating approximately 25,000 cubic yards of PCB-contaminated sediment and soil.
+The contractor is performing the work in two parts--the wetland and Factory Ave. soil areas and the Ley Creek and floodplain hotspot areas.
+Excavation to remove PCB-contaminated soil from residential properties adjacent to Upper Ley Creek was conducted in 2016.

 Remediation at the Ley Creek PCB Dredgings Subsite was completed in 2000.
 The site is undergoing long-term maintenance and monitoring.